Education for children in the Middle East

 • 1/3 of Syrian children in Lebanon have never attended school at all

-• 2.5 million children in Syria alone do not attend school (the number of unreported cases is probably much higher) - 1.6 million children are also at risk of being withdrawn from school.
+• Up to 3 million children in Syria alone do not attend school - 1.6 million children are also at risk of being withdrawn from school.

 • Around 35% of the school infrastructure in Syria has been destroyed since 2011.